Anwesh27/GreenhouseDataInsights/README.md

 ---

 ## 📌 **Project Objectives**
-1. Explore greenhouse gas emissions data across dimensions: country, sector, and substance.
+1. Explore **greenhouse gas emissions data** across multiple dimensions, including:
+   - Emissions by country and macroregions
+   - Emissions by continents and land cover
+   - Emissions by sector (e.g., energy, agriculture, industry)
+   - Emissions by international transport (shipping and aviation)
+   - Emissions by gas substance (e.g., CO₂, CH₄, N₂O)
+   - Emissions per GDP and per capita by country
-2. Analyze temporal trends (1970-2023) to provide actionable insights into emissions reduction.
+2. Analyze **temporal trends (1970-2023)** to provide actionable insights into emissions reduction.
 3. Utilize Python's data analysis libraries to process and visualize emissions data effectively.
-4. Develop technical proficiency in data handling, statistical analysis, and storytelling.
+4. Develop technical proficiency in **data handling, statistical analysis, and storytelling** to enhance understanding and communication of findings.

 ---